activatedgeek/blog/site/contents/soc/ssc/science-superstition.md

 is exemplar in this regard - we've beaten the world champion convincingly.
 More recent results with [GPT-3](https://arxiv.org/abs/2005.14165) add to the growing body of evidence that modern approaches can be scalable although, precise understanding still eludes us.
-My examples are rather biased because this is where I work.
+My examples are rather biased.
 Extraordinary achievements, however, are spread across all science.
 They've achieved things that no previous generations could even imagine.

 Without discounting the extraordinary achievements, these results are a natural